The colourful side of Whang-od from Buscalan, Kalinga

 The price that you have to pay for being famous … paparazzi 😉

-It was not easy to reach her at her village.
+It was not easy to reach her in her village.
 We started our approximately 4 hours journey to Buscalan, Kalinga from Segada via our cramped transport van.
 The road was narrow and winding but the view of the mountain was superb.
-I love mountains and greens … and more mountain … and … more more mountains, 😉 I know … this will never end.
+I love mountains and greens … and more mountains… and … more more mountains, 😉 I know … this will never end.

 _PHL7351